-Internet outage hits West, Central, southern Africa as major cable falters | Africanews
+Internet slows across Africa as major undersea cables falter | Africanews

 Go to video

-Media Watch: Burundi journalist detained over corruption report
+Media Watch: Burundi arrests journalist over corruption report

 Go to video